lukejagodzinski/meteor-astronomy-docs/docs/comparison_validators.md

 Validators.choice(choices);
 ```

-The `choice` validator takes a list of valid values as the first argument and its function is to check whether a value of the field is one of them.
+The `choice` validator takes an array of valid values as the first argument and its function is to check whether a value of the field exists in the array of valid values.

 ```js
 // Example: